grafana/xk6-cognito-srp/.github/README.md

 **Without installing software**

 You can *review without installing any software* using [GitHub Codespaces](https://docs.github.com/en/codespaces).
-Simply [open the repository in codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/opening-an-existing-codespace).
+Simply [create a codespace for the repo](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository).

 **Using an IDE**